NervanaSystems/ngraph-python/tf_benchmark/README.md

 #### 1.2 Variables

-To save the variable values, add following code at the beggining of the training
+To save the variable values, add following code at the beginning of the training

 ```
 saver = tf.train.Saver()